yoctoalex/eap_lab/README.rst

 .. figure:: _figures/133.png

-In the "application" section, we can see our instance domain, region it belongs to, IP endpoints  and port.
+In the "application" section, we can see our FQDN, region our instance belongs to, IP endpoints  and port.

 .. figure:: _figures/134.png